Subscribe To This Site

 Iodine Sources and Functions

 All of the nutrient minerals work together to keep you healthy and feeling good.
-Here is a summary of the role of iodine, a trace mineral, in your good health.
+Here is a summary of the role of the trace mineral, iodine, in your good health.

 What it does Part of two thyroid hormones that help regulate growth and metabolism